Federation Council (Russia): Officers and members

-As set in Article 101 of the Russian Constitution, the Federation Council “shall elect among its deputies the chairman of the Council.”
-Some of the Chairman's official duties include presiding over sessions, formulating and introducing draft agendas, issuing orders and consulting with the Council's various committees, acting as the Council's official representative in the Federal Assembly, and signing resolutions to be passed forth to the president or the State Duma.
+As set in Article 101 of the Russian Constitution, the Federation Council "shall elect among its deputies the chairman of the Council."
+Some of the Chairman's official duties include presiding over sessions, formulating and introducing draft agendas, issuing orders and consulting with the Council's various committees, acting as the Council's official representative in the Federal Assembly, and signing resolutions to be forwarded to the president or the State Duma.

-The current chairman is Valentina Matviyenko.
+The current chairwoman is Valentina Matviyenko.

-Senators are able to retain membership in their respective parties.
+Senators can retain membership in their respective parties.
 However, they are asked not to bring party factionalism to the floor itself.
-Since the reforms of 2000, the Council has enjoyed a significantly close relationship with the Kremlin, helping the easy passage of key legislation the Kremlin desires.
+Since the reforms of 2000, the Council has enjoyed a significantly close relationship with the Kremlin, helping to pass key legislation the Kremlin desires.

 According to Article 98, all the members of the Council enjoy immunity from arrest, detainment, and searches.
-In 2007 the law on the Federation Council was amended, and now a senator must have resided for at least ten years in the territory he is representing.
+In 2007 the law regarding the Federation Council was amended, and now a senator must have resided for at least ten years in the territory being represented.

-The status of members of the Federation Council is defined by the Federal Law: "On Status of Members of the Council of Federation and Status of Deputy of the State Duma of the Federal Assembly of the Russian Federation".
+The Federal Law defines the status of members of the Federation Council: "On Status of Members of the Council of Federation and Status of Deputy of the State Duma of the Federal Assembly of the Russian Federation".

 Presidium

-The presidium consists of a chairman, four deputy chairmen and a general secretary.
+The presidium consists of a chairman, four deputy chairmen, and a general secretary.

 Political affiliation

-Unlike the State Duma, with its division of parties and leaders, in 2002 parliamentary groups were forbidden following Mironov's election to the chairmanship and the parliamentary procedures to disband all political factions though the members are affiliated with some major Russian political parties.
+Unlike the State Duma, with its division of parties and leaders, in 2002 parliamentary groups were forbidden, following Mironov's election to the chairmanship and the parliamentary procedures to disband all political factions, though the senators are affiliated with some major Russian political parties.